Lebweuh/Captcha-PHP/README.md

 This is just an example adjust the code for your needs.

 Notes To User:
-- Always Rate-Limit The Client To Prevent Abuse
+- Always Rate-Limit The Client To Prevent Abuse Or Bruteforce
 - Never Trust The Client Input For Obvious Reasons
 - Do Not Forget To Sanitize Inputs Before Processing <br />